 Asbestos and the U.S. Military

-There is a good reason why about one-third of all mesothelioma victims in this country once served in the military.
-Asbestos was used extensively in every branch of military service, perfectly fitting the needs of the Armed Forces.
+About one-third of all mesothelioma victims in this country are military veterans.
+That's because asbestos was used extensively in every branch of military service, appearing to perfectly fit the needs of the Armed Forces.

 Lauded for its fire-proofing and insulating capabilities, asbestos was ubiquitous in military life.
 Ships, tanks, aircraft and trucks all contained asbestos.
 It was used for construction, maintenance and repair.
 Military bases were covered with asbestos-containing materials.